hanumanth-007/DIGITAL-FORENSICS-LAB-RECORD/Experiment-6.md

 - Recovered both active and deleted files.
 - Verified timestamps and file attributes.
 - Created a timeline of file system activities.

----

-## Conclusion

-The Sleuth Kit is an essential tool in digital forensics investigations, providing detailed insights into file systems and enabling investigators to recover and analyze digital evidence effectively.
-This experiment provided practical experience using TSK commands such as `mmls`, `fsstat`, `fls`, `icat`, `istat`, and optional timeline/deleted file analysis, which are crucial in real-world forensic investigations.